 The defense contended that the Pendragon material was simply part of his fantasy book.
-Mark’s former wife testified that he was working on a book – Imperial Marin.
+Mark’s former wife testified that he was working on a book – later published by Jo Ann Richards as Imperial Marin.
 Mark contended that he never intended to take over the county but used the teens as sounding boards for his novel.
-The book was set years after the takeover of Marin, so there was no need for a sounding board to discuss a how an insurrection could succeed.
+The book was set years after the takeover of Marin, so there was no need for a sounding board to discuss how an insurrection could succeed.

 Richards told Hoover that Baldwin was a pedophile, and rapist: “it would be a service to the public to get rid of such a menace.”
 These accusations enraged Crossan against Baldwin.
 (Hoover v.
 Carey.)
 Mark acknowledged to investigators that he knew Hoover was sensitive against “perverts and homosexuals” and used that to “jerk up” Crossan against Baldwin.
 Mark stated that he did not know for certain whether Baldwin was gay or bisexual.
 (See Detective Interrogation of Richards.)

 Regardless of whether the murder was linked to Pendragon or more mundane motives, the plans proceeded.
 Andrew testified that they weren’t going to turn Mark in just because he was talking about killing somebody.